jballands/Business-Casual/readme.md

 <h3>Advanced Setup</h3>

 This setup is good if you want finer control over how Business Casual presents itself.
-You must have the
+You must have the <code>lessc</code> compiler on your machine to use this setup.

 <ol>
   <li>Pull this repository.</li>